What Is Volume Shadow Copy and How to Use It Correctly [Full Guide] - Qiling

 What Is Volume Shadow Copy and How to Use It Correctly on Windows 11/10

-So here, you will learn about all aspects of volume shadow copy and how it works.
-You can enable it easily and restore any folders or files deleted by it.
+You can learn about all aspects of Volume Shadow Copy and how it works, enabling it easily and restoring any folders or files deleted by it.

 Read on in detail about it to better cater to its issues.